 Breeding: Problems And Solutions

-Even that Jack Dempsey Cichlid is a very adaptable fish, as we know there are always some problems that can happen.
-The first problem that can happen with this fish is that when the young fish hatches, the fish parents split their jobs.
+Even though Jack Dempsey Cichlid is a very adaptable fish, as we know, there are always some problems that can happen.
+The first problem that can happen with this fish is that when the young fish hatches, the fish’s parents split their jobs.

-Usually, the male is larger than the female and it has bright colors.
-Also, there are fewer spots on the female body than the male’s body.
-According to the behavior the male fish tend to be more aggressive than the female.
+Usually, the male is larger than the female, and it has bright colors.
+Also, there are fewer spots on the female body than on the male’s body.
+According to the behavior, the male fish tend to be more aggressive than the female.

-Skin Fluke, Gyrodactylus and Dactylgyrussp, are capable of attacking themselves.
+Skin Fluke, Gyrodactylus, and Dactylgyrussp are capable of attacking themselves.
 These disease symptoms are excessive production of mucus, weight loss, and also to rub its body against hard surfaces.
-To cure this disease it is recommended to use several medications like formalin, anthelmintics, and praziquantel that are found very helpful to get rid of this disease.
+To cure this disease, it is recommended to use several medications like formalin, anthelmintics, and praziquantel, which are found very helpful in getting rid of this disease.

-As we said this is a predatory fish species, just like Jaguar Cichlid.
-You have to choose very carefully its tank mates because he can either eat the fish that are smaller than him because as we said is a very territorial fish species or fight to the death with other fishes.
+As we said, this is a predatory fish species, just like Jaguar Cichlid.
+You have to choose your tank mates very carefully because he can either eat the fish that are smaller than him because, as we said is a very territorial fish species or fight to the death with other fishes.
 Some of the fish species that you can you as tank mates for Jack Dempsey Cichlid are: